ankitects/anki-manual/src/files.md

 When you check the database, your tag list is also rebuilt.
-When you delete individual decks or cards, Anki does not update the list of used tags, as it’s inefficient to do so.
+When you delete individual decks or cards, Anki does not update the list of used tags, as it's inefficient to do so.
 If you want to clear old tags out from the list that are no longer in use, checking your database is the way to do it.